owkin/FLamby/docs/index.rst

-FLamby [#flamby]_ is a repository regrouping several distributed datasets with natural splits \
-whose aim is to facilitate benchmarking new cross-silo FL strategies on realistic problems.
+`FLamby <https://github.com/owkin/FLamby>`_ [#flamby_meaning]_ is a repository regrouping several distributed datasets with natural splits whose aim is to facilitate benchmarking new cross-silo FL strategies on realistic problems.

 You can find a link to the companion paper published at NeurIPS 2022 in the Dataset and Benchmark track `here <https://arxiv.org/abs/2210.04620>`_